Lake Jackson Mounds Archaeological State Park: Mound complex

-When the site was abandoned it was a large complex (19.0 ha) that included seven platform mounds, six arranged near a plaza and a seventh (Mound 1) located 250 m to the north.
-The mounds were the result of skilled planning, knowledge of soils and organization of numerous laborers over the period of many years.
-The ceremonial plaza was a large flat area, constructed and leveled for this purpose, where ritual games and gatherings took place.
-The area around the mounds and plaza had several areas of heavy village habitation with individual residences, where artisans and workers lived.
-There were also communal agricultural fields in the surrounding countryside, where the people cultivated maize in the rich local soil, the major reason such a dense population and large site were possible.
-Only a few of the mounds in the park have been systematically excavated by archaeologists.
+When the site was abandoned it was a large complex 19.0 ha that included seven platform mounds, six grouped around a plaza and a seventh (Mound 1) set about 400 m north of the main group.
+The mounds were built up over many years through the organized labor of a large workforce.
+The ceremonial plaza was a broad area, deliberately constructed and leveled, where ritual games and gatherings took place.
+Around the mounds and plaza were several areas of dense village habitation with individual residences, where artisans and workers lived.
+Maize was cultivated in communal fields in the surrounding countryside, sustaining the site's large population.
+Mound 3 has been the most fully excavated of the seven mounds; the others have seen only limited testing.